SR 5/US 1/ Federal Highway Resurfacing, Restoration, and Rehabilitation (RRR) Project

 standards.

-Public Meeting: Tuesday, August 26, 2025, at 6:00 p.m. and will be offered in-person and virtually simultaneously.
+A Public Meeting Was Held: Tuesday, August 26, 2025, at 6:00 p.m. and was offered in-person and virtually simultaneously.

 Anticipated Construction Start Date: Spring 2027